 SECTION 1 – ELIGIBILITY

 Any organization meeting the criteria described in Section 3 of this Article and concerned with the purposes of the Coalition may be eligible for membership.

+For organizations applying under the Patient Advocacy Group classification, it is suggested that at least 51% of their mission be patient-oriented or patient-focused.

 SECTION 2 – ADMISSION